3 prison escapees charged with murder after U.S. couple vanishes while sailing in Grenada

 "Warm-hearted and capable" sailors

+Hendry and Brandel sailed the eastern coast of the U.S., living on their yacht, "making friends with everyone they encountered, singing, dancing and laughing with friends and family," the couple's family said in a statement last week.

+"We would like to say a few words about Kathy and Ralph that we wish all to know," the family said.
+"We live in a world that at times can be cruel, but it's also a world of profound beauty, wonder, adventure, love, compassion, caring, and faith.
+Our parents encompassed all those values and so much more.
+If we have learned anything from this tragic event, it's that we know they left this world in a better place than it was before they were born."

-The Salty Dawg Sailing Association has described Brandel and Hendry as veteran cruisers and long-time members who were "warm-hearted and capable."
-It noted that Brandel served on the association's board for two years.
+The Salty Dawg Sailing Association said Brandel and Hendry were "warm-hearted and capable" members and noted that Brandel served on the association's board for two years.

-The association said the couple had sailed their boat in the 2023 Caribbean Rally from Hampton, Virginia to Antigua and planned to spend the winter cruising the eastern Caribbean.
-A GoFundMe donation page stated that Brandel had become a first-time grandmother.

 "It's just really sad," said longtime friend K.C.
 McAlpin, who added that Brandel and Hendry had planned to make this their "last grand trip" on Simplicity.